 Sorry to bust your bubble again, sushi lovers (especially if your go-to is a California roll): Those crab pieces aren’t, in fact, meat from a creature that lives on the bottom of the sea.
 So what are you eating?
 Imitation crab, which is technically called kamaboko, a processed seafood made of surimi (the pulverized paste of white fish flesh).
 The paste is frozen, shaved into flakes, and ground in a vat with starch, egg whites, and crab-like flavorings.
 Oh yeah, and then it’s colored with orange food dye to make it appear more “crabby.”
 How’s that for appetizing?

 The Need-to-Know: "Imitation crab meat is like the hot dog of seafood," Roussell says.
-"Once and a while it isn't going to kill you, but you should do better for your body."
+"Once in a while it isn't going to kill you, but you should do better for your body."
 Sushi can still be a healthy choice, but stick with salmon or yellowfin tuna to ensure you’re eating what you think you ordered.
 Also, Roussell recommends steering clear of tilefish, shark, and swordfish due to their high mercury content.

 4. White Chocolate